2zqa/AnnoyanceFix/README.md

 ## Feedback

 Got any suggestions on what I should add next?
-Feel free to let me know by [creating issue](https://github.com/2zqa/AnnoyanceFix/issues/new).
+Feel free to let me know by [creating an issue](https://github.com/2zqa/AnnoyanceFix/issues/new).
 Know how to code and want to do it yourself?
 Then look below on how to get started.

 ## Contributing
 Thanks for considering contributing!
 To get started: